 Score Tabulation

-To ensure a level playing-field exhibitors must show in the Level 3 class in their division (ie. Amateur, Select, Youth) to qualify for the Provincial Championships.
+To ensure a level playing-field exhibitors must show in the Level 3 class in their division (ie. Amateur, Select, Youth) to qualify for the Provincial Championship.
 Scores will be tabulated using the judge’s scores from the Level 3 at each of the qualifying circuits.

 For circuits with 3 or more judges, scores will be tabulated by taking the average of the exhibitor’s scores over the course of the circuit.
 The exhibitor’s lowest score will be dropped from the tabulation.